jeremytammik/tbc/a/1896_stirrup_constraint.md

 a bug I documented [here](https://forums.autodesk.com/t5/revit-api-forum/select-room-edges/m-p/9086794).
 I haven't tested it since then, but I would be very surprised if Revit actually fixed it since, so it's worth watching out for.

-####<a name="3.2"></a> All Walls Including Non Bounding Interior Walls
+####<a name="3.2"></a> All Walls Including Non-Bounding Interior Walls

-Otherwise, if you need walls that are non bounding and interior to the room, I found that, in general, all of Revit's projection methods are somewhat slow (and algorithms using them often have edge cases that might be missed), but, like others have said, I found both the `BoundingBoxIntersector` and the `IsPointInRoom` methods to be very fast and performant.
+Otherwise, if you need walls that are non-bounding and interior to the room, I found that, in general, all of Revit's projection methods are somewhat slow (and algorithms using them often have edge cases that might be missed), but, like others have said, I found both the `BoundingBoxIntersector` and the `IsPointInRoom` methods to be very fast and performant.
 To get *all* of the walls associated with a room, including interior ones, I would first use the boundary segments method to get the bounding walls / walls that won't be *inside* the room.
 Then, use the bounding box intersector filter to get all the walls in the model that intersect your room (as said, bounding boxes are rectangular and don't rotate, so this will be rough and pick up walls from other rooms).
 Set aside the walls that you already know are the boundaries; then, for the rest, check the coordinates of the end point and midpoint of each wall segment to see if any of those points are in the room with the `IsPointInRoom` method.